AleksandrVSokolov/platerandomizer/README.md

 Note: I added this image separately to make .MD document
 <img src="2_combined_image.png" width="7560" />

-Note, each plate is visualized multiple times with regards on how we
+Note, each plate is visualized multiple times with regards to how we
 specified: column_numbers_vis = c(2,7,3,4,5)